bradleyschacht/LasVegasWorkshop2025/labs/03 - Loading data.md

 <h3 id = "3.2">3.2 - T-SQL INSERT INTO...SELECT FROM</h3>

-1. Return to the *Modern Data Warehousing on Microsoft Fabric* workspace created in Lab 1 by selecting the **workspace icon** from the left navigation bar.
+1. Return to the *Modern Data Warehousing on Microsoft Fabric* workspace created in *Lab 0 - Lab environment setup* by selecting the **workspace icon** from the left navigation bar.

     *Note: The icons on the navigation bar can be pinned and unpinned.
 Therefore, the icons you see may differ from the screenshot.*